petertseng/adventofcode-cpp-2015/README.md

 ### `variant`s (discriminated union, sum type)

 Usable, but `visit` is a little unergonomic, specifically having to do that `overload` thing.

+### Vectors

+Really wish there were a more convenient way to print the contents of a vector instead of having to write out the `for` loop.